mickfuzz/phd4/_posts/2021-06-14-project-and-design-approaches.md

 ### Meeting in the Middle - A learner choice approach to semantic density

 I explore my own experiences teaching coding practice and concepts through coding games together in  another chapter in this collection.
 My own approach is very much led by the interests and preferences of learners.
-I initially struggled to resolve the dilemma of learners sticking with certain areas of concrete practice without exploring some of the rich.
-They might
+Some students stuck with certain areas of concrete practice.
+They were happy to tinker away, adding features, and changing certain parts without fully knowing what the code did.
+I would highlight some of the underlying coding concepts for the code then were working on as they met it.
+Others wanted to know what they were dealing with from the start.

+To start with I struggled being pulled in different directions.
+To resolve this, I created activities and resources to support these different kinds of approaches.

-The student that favour a concept first approach are able to choose that path from the start building up coding knowledge and foundational concepts in a structured way.
-Other student may favour more concrete approaches and jump right in, the learning design then allows teachers to guide their reflection on completed activities that allows connection to the underlying concepts that are a required part of the curriculum.
+The students that favour a concept first approach are able to choose that path from the start building up coding knowledge and foundational concepts in a structured way.
+In short, following a step-by-step tutorial.
+Other student who favoured more concrete approaches and jumping right in, the learning design then allows teachers to guide their reflection on completed activities that allows connection to the underlying concepts that are a required part of the curriculum.

 PBL and UDL would promote not Concepts First, but Choice First.
 The choice of the student maybe to understand underlying theory before engaging in hands-on coding or perhaps the opposite, a concrete exploration, which allows students to meet the concepts in a practical setting first.